tomohiro/redmine_text_format_selector/README.markdown

 LICENSE
 --------------------------------------------------------------------------------

+&copy; 2012 Tomohiro, TAIRA.
-This project is dual licensed under the MAHALO license or GPL Version 2 licenses.
+This project is licensed under the MIT license.
 See LICENSE for details.